schwarzkopfb/mdbid/README.md

 but those ids are only identical _per schema_ and a user can predict new ids.
 And that's unacceptable in a lot of real-life situations.

-MongoDB's id model seems like a good choice, because ids are guaranteed to be unique per server per process up to a _really huge_ (2^(5*8)) cluster of servers (with proper configuration).
+Mongo's id model seems like a good choice, because ids are guaranteed to be unique per server per process up to a _really huge_ (2^(5*8)) cluster of servers (with proper configuration).
+So I decided to use it.

+There are some already existing packages out there with the same purpose but some of them
+* are inefficient when the expected output is string
+* are not identical to Mongo's object id specification (last three bytes of an id must be a "counter, starting with a _random_ value")
+* are not well-tested despite they're providing a unnecessarily complex API.

+[`mongoid-js`](https://github.com/andrasq/node-mongoid-js) seemed like the best approach, but
+* it's code is unmaintained and messy
+* it not follows Node's coding-style standards
+* the [use](https://github.com/andrasq/node-mongoid-js/blob/master/mongoid.js#L68) of timers makes it _not truly_ sync
+and [counting calls](https://github.com/andrasq/node-mongoid-js/blob/master/mongoid.js#L64) can have unintended side effects

+So I decided to re-implement it in a sustainable manner.
+That's the story of `mdbid`.

 ## License